Lefrunila/Colab-IgGM/README.md

 ## How to Use

-To get started, open the `Colab_IgGM.ipynb` notebook in Google Colab.
+To get started, open the [notebook](https://colab.research.google.com/drive/1-v8-anrA5rtlZzqT-g7HtVLzK1FZQzLv?usp=sharing) in Google Colab.
 The notebook is divided into numbered cells that should be run in order.
 Detailed instructions are provided in each cell's title and markdown text, also at the bottom of the notebook.

 ### **Part 1: Setup & Pre-processing**
 1.  **Install Dependencies:** Run the first few cells to install all necessary libraries and tools like `condacolab`, `pyrosettacolabsetup`, `ANARCI`, and `HMMER`.
 This may require restarting the Colab session once.